indexdata/rfcs/text/0000-folio-breaking-changes.md

 ## Unresolved Questions

-- Guide to the Behavioral changes.
+- How to provide the guide with respect to the Behavioral changes ?
 - What kind of change is dropping a minor/patch version of a runtime dependency?
 (Note that a dev doesn’t get to set the java version of the platform because container config happens independent of module development)
-- How to provide a clear guidance as to how the proposal should be implemented
+- How to provide a clear guidance as to how the proposal should be implemented?